Gordon999/Pi-MP3_Player/README.md

 - For boot to Play         : Choose track, Click on SHUFFLE if required, then press PLAY PLAYLIST, then SHUTDOWN.
 - For boot to Play ALBUM   : Choose track, then press PLAY ALBUM, then SHUTDOWN.
 - For boot to Radio        : Choose Radio Station then press SHUTDOWN.
-- For boot to Radio RECORD : Choose Radio Station, press RECORD to set time, then press  SHUTDOWN.

   to EXIT script without shutting down, click SHUFFLE, click SLEEP, click SHUTDOWN.